 SEO, Yes or No?

-This may seem strange coming from a search engine optimization man, but there are many scenarios where organic search might not be the best option for any particular marketing challenge.
+This may seem strange coming from a search engine optimization man.
+But there are scenarios where organic search might not be the best option for any particular marketing challenge.

-In fact, there are times when SEO is just simply not a very good fit.
-In this blog, I am going to look at some common scenarios we see at DC Digital where we’ve been contacted re commencing some SEO works but have replied back that we believe that SEO is either not aligned with their requirements or there’s some other sort of mismatch (speed, budget, etc).
+In fact, there are times when SEO is just not a very good fit.
+In this blog, I am going to look at some common scenarios we see at DC Digital where we’ve been contacted re commencing some SEO works.
+We have replied that we believe SEO is either not aligned with their requirements or there’s a mismatch (speed, budget, etc).

 5 Factors you need to consider when deciding on Search Engine Optimisation

 This is the first and most frequent problem we see.
 The company would like to rank for any given term within a predetermined time period to get a set budget.
-In the end, you must survey the landscape; and if you are a local business or a national business, you ought to be realistic about what your spend needs to be to effectively move you to wherever you would like to be.
+In the end, you must survey the landscape.
+If you are a local business or a national business, you ought to be realistic.
+Your spend needs to be to effectively move you to wherever you would like to be.

 Estimating the cost of SEO projects is often difficult in itself.
-There are a whole lot of factors, however, in most cases, by using tools such as Majestic and Ahrefs you can find a handle on what the competition looks like and what a ballpark approach to moving forward will look like.
+There are a whole lot of factors.
+However, in most cases, by using tools such as Majestic and Ahrefs you can find a handle on what the competition looks like.
+Also you can see what a ballpark approach to moving forward will look like.

-The troublesome period usually crops up along with funding, and there’s commonly a desire to be top three in the searches within a particular time period.
+The troublesome period usually crops up along with funding.
+There is commonly a desire to be top three in the searches within a particular time period.
 Again, you can’t simply dictate how long this can require.

 For starters, SEO can be and usually is a shifting target.
-What’s more, if you’re on page three and want to rank in the top three listings on page one, then we must do some work for a handle on how fast you’re able to proceed.
+If you’re on page three and want to rank on page one, then we must do some work on how fast you’re able to proceed.

-Ultimately, Google is so smart today that ranking for specific terms certainly requires the ideal content for that search term.
-There is no getting around you need awesome content, keyword specific and original for successful search engine optimisation results.
+Google is so smart that ranking for specific terms certainly requires the ideal content for that search term.
+There is no getting around you need awesome content.
+Keyword specific and original for successful search engine optimisation results.

-The lines blur somewhat between content marketing, social media marketing, and SEO once we get into the keyword spectrum, so ensure your strategy allows for this.
-Sometimes a keyword will be just too competitive and therfore not the best fit for you moving forward in your niche.
+The lines blur somewhat between content marketing, social media marketing, and SEO.
+Ensure your strategy allows for this.
+Sometimes a keyword will be just too competitive and therfore not the best fit for you moving forward.

 5. New businesses

-Organic search may take time and effort, so if you are setting up in an existing and highly competitive industry and absolutely need rapid results, then SEO may not be right for you.
+Organic search may take time and effort.
+If you are in a highly competitive industry and need rapid results, then SEO may not be for you.
 Even in the local business area, we can observe campaigns require six months or more to really deliver the goods.

 Which businesses get the most out of SEO?

-We really need to work with companies that are enthusiastic about solving a solution to their clients and want to enlarge, but aren’t certain how to make that occur.
+We really need to work with companies that are enthusiastic about solving a solution.
+People who want to increase their clients and grow.
 These are the businesses that get the most out of search engine optimisation.
-People and owners who get involved and have a real passion for their digital survival are the ones that see the greatest benefits.
+People who have a real passion for their digital survival, are the ones that see the greatest benefits.

-Note that getting results, especially for competitive terms, does take a little bit of time and so it is crucial that when working on a search engine optimisation project that you’ve got the patience and budget to support such an undertaking.
+Note that getting results, especially for competitive terms, does take a little bit of time.
+So it is crucial that when working on SEO that you’ve got the patience and budget to support it.

 Viral marketing videos can also have a huge SEO impact